nschorgh/CaveXML/cavexml.md

 A [branch-name] is the [principal-cave-name] of named cave branches or cave segements with their own entrances.
 This field allows a record to be a cave system consisting of named caves that already have their own record in the database.
 Multiple [branch-name]s should be listed, even if the target records do not exist in the database.
 The presence of one or more [branch-name] entries identifies a record as a cave system.

 **\<reference\>**  *string*
 Bibliographical reference, often abbreviated as "Author et al. (year) doi".
-There should only be one reference within one pair of tags.
-For multiple references use multiple [reference] entries.
+Multiple references should be separated by a semicolon or placed in multiple [reference] entries.
 All references that served as source of the data in the record ought to be entered here.
 Additional references about the cave can also be entered.
 A URL can also be a reference.

 **\<cave-use\>**  *controlled vocabulary*
 The present use (if any) being made of the cave.
 Similar to UISIC field [CA41](http://www.uisic.uis-speleo.org/exchange/atendefn.html#41).